How Your Gift Makes a Difference

 The Kansas City Symphony is a cultural cornerstone in the region, contributing to Kansas City’s prominence as a vibrant community.

-- More than 200,000 people attend Symphony programs each year, and over one million experience the Symphony through television and radio broadcasts.
+- More than 500,000 children and adults attend Symphony programs each year, and over one million experience the Symphony through television and radio broadcasts.

 - Low ticket prices and numerous free programs, supported by contributions from our generous donors, keep the Symphony’s transcendent concert experiences accessible to all.

-- The Symphony’s four recordings on the Grammy-winning Reference Recordings label have earned international acclaim.
+- The Symphony’s five recordings on the Grammy-winning Reference Recordings label have earned international acclaim.

 An outstanding community partner